Disclosure: This article contains affiliate links and as an Amazon Associate, we earn from qualifying purchases made through our links.

 Now, I am explaining the gains concept mentioned in the comparison table above.

-Well, we have talked about cartridges in the article above that moving coil cartridge signals are much weaker than the signals output by moving magnet cartridges.
+Well, we have talked about cartridges in the article above, that moving coil cartridge signals are much weaker than the signals output by moving magnet cartridges.

-Thus, when you are using a moving coil cartridge with a receiver compatible with a moving magnet cartridge, you need to use a setup transformer or a head amp to first amplify the MC cartridge signals to the MM cartridge level and then you can transmit the signals to phono level input in the receiver.
+Thus, when you are using a moving coil cartridge with a receiver compatible with a moving magnet cartridge, you need to use a setup transformer or a head amp to first amplify the MC cartridge signals to the MM cartridge level, and then you can transmit the signals to the phono level input in the receiver.

 Or, you can use a receiver compatible with a moving coil cartridge.